fossxo/fossxo.github.io/gdd/_sources/technical-design/player-manual.rst.txt

 HTML Generation Suggestions
 ===========================
 As the :ref:`ref-ui-help` menu describes, local HTML files store the user manual.
-There are some tools worth considering for creating the user manual.
+There are some tools worth considering for creating the player manual.

 ..  index:: mdBook